 - New carpeting

-- Adding a garden to your backyard
+- Adding a lawn to your backyard

 Projects That Do Require HOA Approval